semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 # Full and diff-aware scans with GitHub and Jenkins

-This guide shows you how to set up either full scans that run on the default branch, or full and diff-aware scans that run on the default branch and PR branches, respectively.
+This guide shows you how to set up:

+- Full scans that run on the default branch
+- Full and diff-aware scans that run on the default branch and PR branches

 Full scans use a simple Pipeline project.
 Full and diff-aware scans use a Multibranch Pipeline project.
 Both options use GitHub as the source code manager, with a repository whose default branch is `main`.

 :::info
 Your UI (user interface) may vary depending on your Jenkins installation.
 These steps use a Classic UI Jenkins interface.